Paul Yanover

 Paul Yanover (born c.
 1967) is a Canadian business executive.
-He has been the president of Fandango Media, an American ticketing company, since 2012.
+He was the president of Fandango Media, an American ticketing company, from 2012 to 2022.
 Before Fandango, Yanover spent 16 years working for The Walt Disney Company.

 Early life and education

-Paul Yanover grew up in Ontario, Canada.
+Paul Yanover grew up in Hamilton, Ontario, Canada.
 He received bachelor's degrees in computer science and economics from the University of Western Ontario, and an MS in computer science from the University of Southern California.

 Career

-Yanover began his career at Walt Disney Feature Animation in 1991, where he developed software and tools for animators.
+Yanover began his career at Walt Disney Feature Animation in 1991, where he developed software.
 He worked on several films, including Aladdin and Beauty and the Beast.

 In 1999, Yanover left Disney and co-founded Ceiva Logic, a consumer electronics company.
-He returned to the Walt Disney Company three years later, and worked on the Walt Disney Parks and Resorts Online team.
+He returned to the Walt Disney Company three years later and worked on the Walt Disney Parks and Resorts Online team.
 In 2006, Yanover was named executive vice president and managing director of Disney Online.

-From February 2011 to September 2012, Yanover was the president of Lookout Interactive Media.

-In October 2012, he was named president of Fandango, a ticketing company founded in 2000.
-Since becoming president, Yanover has expanded the company through acquisitions, including Movieclips in 2014 and Rotten Tomatoes, a media review site, in 2016.
+He left in December 2010, part of a leadership shakeup after John Pleasants and James Pitaro were named co-presidents of Disney Interactive.

 Fandango

-At Fandango, Yanover has focussed on creating Web series and original content.
-As of 2015, Fandango produced seven online video series.
-In 2015, Yanover oversaw the creation of FandangoLab, a division that creates product ideas.

-Under Yanover, Fandango launched FandangoNOW, an online platform for movies, in 2016.
-In 2018, Yanover helped establish new policies at Rotten Tomatoes, including updated criteria for critics and allowing reviews of other forms of media, including podcasts.
-That same year, Fandango expanded its international presence under Yanover through deals with Cinepolis, Cinemark, National Amusements, and Cinemex, all based in Latin and Central American countries.
+In October 2012, Yanover was named president of Fandango, a ticketing company founded in 2000.
+He expanded the company through acquisitions, including Movieclips in 2014 and Rotten Tomatoes, a media review site, in 2016.
+In 2018, Fandango expanded its international presence through deals with Cinepolis, Cinemark, National Amusements, and Cinemex, all based in Latin and Central American countries, becoming the largest online ticketer in Latin America.
+Yanover left Fandango in 2022.